 Professor Duxbury is an expert in the areas of experimental and behavioral finance.
-He is the author of a research monograph on repeated financial decision making, along with peer reviewed papers in leading international journals including Organizational Behavior and Human Decisions Processes, Journal of Economic Behavior and Organization, Journal of Economic Psychology, Economics Letters, Journal of International Financial Markets Institutions and Money, Review of Quantitative Finance and Accounting, Review of Behavioral Finance, Accounting and Business Research and British Accounting Review.
+He is the author of a research monograph on repeated financial decision making, along with peer reviewed papers in leading international journals including Organizational Behavior and Human Decisions Processes, Journal of Economic Behavior and Organization, Journal of Economic Psychology, Economics Letters, Journal of International Financial Markets Institutions and Money, Review of Quantitative Finance and Accounting, Review of Behavioral Finance, European Journal of Finance, Accounting and Business Research and British Accounting Review.
 He presents regularly at international conferences.

 Professor Duxbury is the founder and Research Group Head of Behavioural Research in Finance (BRiF).
 BRiF is concerned with the study of financial behaviour, from both an empirical and experimental perspective, encompassing individual and household behaviour over a broad range of financial decisions, including investing, saving, debt, pensions etc. BRiF aims to provide a deeper understanding of why individuals make the financial decisions they do.

 Professor Duxbury's research is recognised internationally (he was awarded a Citation of Excellence by Emerald Management Reviews for one of the top 50 papers worldwide in 2008) and has informed research by the Federal Reserve Bank of New York and Whitehouse discussions.
 His expertise has been sought by the Department for Work and Pensions (DWP) in relation to personal accounts and auto-enrolment and by the Personal Accounts Delivery Authority (PADA) and the National Employment Savings Trust (NEST) in relation to attitudes to loss in pensions.
 He provides academic insight to Aviva's "Save Smarter" campaign, see also: